beeshi/aqua-puzzles/README.md

 # Instructions

+Fork this repository to your github account.

+Make a copy of the latest run file, rename it to the current year, and update all puzzle answers and hint text.

 Go to twilio.com and make an account

 Click "Buy a number" and purchase a number with SMS capabilities (I used 234-AQUA-PUZ)